pdesai5839/cassandra_cluster/README.md

 ## Inefficient Partitioning

-Let's create another table and populate it to illustrate an inefficient Partition Key that will require Cassandra to gather data from multiple partitions.
+Let's create another table and populate it to illustrate an inefficient partition key that will require Cassandra to gather data from multiple partitions.

 ```sql
 CREATE TABLE geo_data.regions_by_code (